MoRanYue/Aseeem-PointShop/README.md

 > **Warning**
 > According to *GNU GPL v3.0* License.
 All changes about this project must be opensource.

-This is a new Garry's mod point shop, I call it __"Aseeem PointShop"__.
+This is a new Garry's mod point shop, I call it "Aseeem PointShop".